 - 51) Collectively, all costs such as distribution, marketing, and design are part of

 - A) downstream activities.

 - B) fixed costs.

 - C) the value chain.

 - D) manufacturing costs.

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

 - 52) What is the promotion of products and services known as?

 - A) Customer service

 - B) Marketing

 - C) Distribution

 - D) Design Answer: B